Amrutham (TV series): Production

-Conception
+Development

 Gunnam Gangaraju, along with his friend Venkat Dega, a doctor in Canterbury, UK, founded the company 'Just Yellow' which started off as an IT services firm and later ventured into TV and film production.
 Their first project under the 'Just Yellow' banner was Amrutham.
 Gangaraju was the creator of the show as well as the producer.
 There were reports that veteran film producers like D. Ramanaidu and K. S. Rama Rao cautioned Gangaraju against producing a TV show as it might not be financially viable.
 After filming seven episodes, they pitched the show to various TV channels and finally got a slot on Gemini TV.

 Cast

-It was originally launched with Sivaji Raja as Amrutha Rao "Amrutham", Gundu Hanumantha Rao as Anjaneyulu "Anji", Sivannarayana as Appaji, Vasu Inturi as Sarvam in the lead roles.
+The show was originally launched with Sivaji Raja as Amrutha Rao "Amrutham", Gundu Hanumantha Rao as Anjaneyulu "Anji", Sivannarayana as Appaji, Vasu Inturi as Sarvam in the lead roles.
 Besides Sivaji Raja, Naresh also played the character Amrutha Rao for a few episodes before Harsha Vardhan took over and played the character in over 200 episodes out of the total 313 episodes.
 Ragini played Santha (Anjaneyulu's wife), while Jhansi, Uma Mahanthi, Anita Chowdary, and Supraja played Sanjeevani aka "Sanju" (Amrutham's wife) at various points.

-Sivaji Raja who initially played the lead character Amrutha Rao, had a major falling out with the makers.
-Gangaraju called Sivaji Raja "a sick and greedy man".
-He accused Sivaji Raja of throwing tantrums and unprofessionalism.
-Sivaji Raja complained to the 'Association of Telugu TV Artistes' that he was not properly paid by the producers, after which the association banned other artistes from acting in Amrutham.
-The serial managed without the characters Amrutha Rao and his wife for four months.
-The ban was lifted after a period of four months.
-Later Naresh replaced Sivaji as Amrutha Rao.
-The makers did not face any problems with Naresh.
-But as the broadcaster Gemini TV hiked their tariff, the serial had budget cuts and Naresh was replaced by Harsha Vardhan.
+Sivaji Raja, who initially portrayed the lead character Amrutha Rao, had a major fallout with the show's creators.
+Gunnam Gangaraju publicly criticized him as "a sick and greedy man," accusing Raja of unprofessional behaviour and tantrums.
+Sivaji Raja filed a complaint with the 'Association of Telugu TV Artistes,' claiming he wasn't adequately paid.
+As a result, the association banned other actors from participating in Amrutham.
+The show continued without the characters Amrutha Rao and his wife for four months, until the ban was lifted.
+Sivaji Raja was then replaced by Naresh, with whom the production ran smoothly.
+However, due to budget cuts following Gemini TV's tariff hike, Naresh was eventually replaced by Harsha Vardhan.

 Gundu Hanumantha Rao who played 'Anji' had to reportedly leave nearly 30 film offers to continue working on Amrutham.
 After Hanumantha Rao's death in 2018, noted comedian L. B. Sriram played the role of Anji in the sequel, Amrutham Dhvitheeyam.

 Costumer designer and stylist Rama Rajamouli, cousin of the show creator and producer Gunnam Gangaraju, played various small roles in the initial episodes of the show.
 She played a newsreader in one episode, a homemaker in another one.

 Crew

 Chandra Sekhar Yeleti, who is also Gangaraju's cousin, directed the first 10 episodes.
 The serial had eleven debutant directors the most notable among them being Chandra Sekhar Yeleti.
 Director Chandra Sekhar Yeleti, cinematographer K. K. Senthil Kumar, production designer S. Ravinder, and music composer Kalyani Malik who would later become established film technicians worked in Amrutham in the beginning phase of their career.
 Senthil worked as a cinematographer for 13 episodes.
+Comedian Satya worked as an assistant director.